tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

  - `-istep 4` – The number of indentation columns.
  - `-lightoff`– Turns off highlighting after block copy or move.
  - `-linums` – Enables line numbers on each line.
- - `-mouse` – Enables xterm mouse support.
-When enabled, left-click will position the cursor and left-click-drag will select blocks.
-For normal xterm cut and paste, hold the shift key down.
  - `-rmargin 132` – The right margin for the word wrap.
  - `-spaces` – Let TAB inserting spaces instead of tabs.
  - `-tab 4` – The tabulator width.